wlsf82/cv/partials/SIDE_PROJECTS.md

 ## [GitLab-Cypress](https://github.com/wlsf82/gitlab-cypress)

 A sample project to experiment with [Cypress](https://cypress.io) for testing a complex web application such as [GitLab](https://hub.docker.com/r/wlsf82/gitlab-ce).
-In the project, I share some of my ideas about testing design, best-practices, optimizations, and more.
-This project could be used as base for those willing to learn about web testing with Cypress.
+In the project, I share some of my ideas about testing design, best practices, optimizations, and more.
+This project could be used as a base for those willing to learn about web testing with Cypress.

 ## Node module: [@walmyr-filho/cy-press](https://www.npmjs.com/package/@walmyr-filho/cy-press)